botify-labs/botify-sdk-js-middlewares/README.md

 This package contains multiple middlewares allowing to customize and optimize  Botify SDK's behaviour.
 Including local storage caching, request batching, api result post processing.

-## Influences

-The middleware pattern used in this package has been greatly influenced by [Redux](https://github.com/rackt/redux) middlewares.

 ## Installation
 ```
 npm install --save botify-sdk-js-middlewares